Congratulations on your new baby! If you’re checking this post out, you’ve likely had a lot going on the past few weeks (or you will soon).

 RELATED: 5 steps to setting boundaries (even when you weren’t raised to)

-And I know this is coming across harshly, but your baby, your body, and your mind are first priority right now.
+And I know this is may sound harsh, but your baby, your body, and your mind are first priority right now.
 If someone wants to come over and help, ask them to bring some dinner over, do a load of laundry (yes, really), or to wash the giant sink full of dishes.
 And if someone wants to hold your baby while he’s hungry, you can tell them no, you need to nurse him (or heck, even if he’s not hungry you can hang onto him!
 It’s YOUR baby).

 There’s nothing wrong with setting boundaries to protect yourself when you are potentially at the most vulnerable you ever will be.
 And if you’re not feeling mentally/emotionally up to the challenge of putting someone in their place, let your partner or trusted friend help you out.
 That’s what they’re there for.